Harsh24081990/Miscellaneous/DE_Date2day_Issues_Faced.md

-Got it 👍 Since you haven’t worked directly in prod, you need **practical but safe examples** that every data engineer faces, especially in **ADF + Databricks with Medallion architecture**.
+If you haven’t worked directly in prod, you need **practical but safe examples** that every data engineer faces, especially in **ADF + Databricks with Medallion architecture**.
 Here’s a set you can always mention:

 ---